-Pop up a feature list (see the section called The Feature List) of the CDS showing the gene names (from the /gene qualifier) and the product (from the /product qualifier).
+Pop up a feature list (see the section called The Feature List in Chapter 3) of the CDS showing the gene names (from the /gene qualifier) and the product (from the /product qualifier).
 This list includes pseudo genes.

 Feature Filters